imagej/imagej.github.io/_pages/news/2010-12-26-imagej2-status-update.md

 #### Unit tests

 We have created {% include github org='imagej' repo='ij1-tests' label='extensive unit tests' %} for approximately 40 of ImageJ's core classes.
 These tests are useful for verifying that new versions of ImageJ still perform identically to previous versions.
-The tests are fully automated, and run whenever we make a change to the ImageJ codebase, via our [Hudson continuous integration system](/develop/travis).
+The tests are fully automated, and run whenever we make a change to the ImageJ codebase, via our [continuous integration system](/develop/ci).

 #### ImageJ2 architecture